 How a Cognitive Assessment Works

-- The Cognitive Assessment focuses on answering the referrer’s questions, and supplying them with the following information, for example:
+- The Cognitive Assessment focuses on answering the referrer’s questions, such as:

 - Can the individual perform a specific job or not?